 Myths and legends

 For a sweater, the Aran has garnered unusual amounts of attention and huge celebrity fans (from Bill Clinton to Taylor Swift and Sarah Jessica Parker).
 Part of this is because of the feeling of tradition that comes with it.
 And part of it is the myths that it has collected along the way.

 Some of these myths can be credited to a German tourist who never even made it to the islands.
 Heinz Kiewe liked a good story and while researching the sweater’s history, he concluded it was an ancient craft dating back centuries.
-He even believed that an Aran jumper appeared in the Book of Kells.
+He even believed that an Aran sweater appeared in the Book of Kells.

 In 1967 Kiewe published his book The Sacred History of Knitting, which didn’t quite get the facts 100% correct.
 However, the locals were so pleased with the commercial interest the Aran Islands received that they never corrected Kiewe, and many of his tales live on today.

 Tarlach Deblácan, owner of Inis Meáin Knitwear, believes the myth surrounding families being able to identify relatives who had died at sea by the pattern on their jumper is also untrue.
 But that’s not Kiewe’s fault.